nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **DocTrack** aims to simplify your patient and appointment tracking process, by allowing you to
 - easily add and update patient and appointment records.
 - delete records for regulation purposes.
-- search for records based on important criteria such as dates and names. with an intuitive and user-friendly interface!
+- search for records based on important criteria such as dates and names with an intuitive and user-friendly interface!

 To get started, you can read the introduction below, which shows all the different sections